Scrambles86/pass_the_popcorn/README.md

 <h3>Javascript Features</h3>

 <p>Pass The Popcorn works in conjunction with Bootstrap to allow for cleaner site usage on smaller screens.
-The pairing of JQuery with Bootstrap allows for the navbar to shrink to a burger menu on smaller devices.</p>
+The pairing of JQuery with Bootstrap allows for the navbar selections to shrink into a burger menu on smaller devices.</p>

 <p>Core Javascript has been used to create open and close buttons for the add film modal.
 In order to break the close button down to be included as a Jinja element, the id of each form has been targeted to display:none if the button is clicked.</p>